Are there any hidden fees?

 There are no hidden fees.
 The calculator on our website gives you the total amount you have to pay, including all extra cost and 24% local Value Added Tax.

-On the other hand you are able to add any extras such as extra insurance or GPS when picking up the car.
+On the other hand you are able to add any extras such as additional insurances, GPS or WiFi device when picking up the car.

 Am I allowed to drive on F-roads?